TIDES-transit/TIDES/CONTRIBUTING.md

 - Complete the pull request template as best you can.
 - In order to run all GitHub Actions automations, contributors with adequate permissions (i.e. Registered Contributors) should submit pull requests from a branch on the main repo, rather than from a fork.

-!!! tip "If you worked from a local fork"
+!!! tip "If you worked from a fork"

-    If you worked from a local fork instead of a feature branch of the main repository, you will not have the right permissions to run the continuous integration tests when you submit a pull request.
+    If you worked from a fork of the `TIDES/tides-transit` repo instead of a feature branch of a clone of the `TIDES/tides-transit` repo, you will not have the right permissions to run the continuous integration tests when you submit a pull request.
 To remedy, please push the branch of your local fork to a feature branch of the main repository:

     ```sh
+    git remote add upstream git@github.com/TIDES-transit/TIDES.git
-    git push origin <my-feature-branch-name>
+    git push upstream <my-feature-branch-name>
     ```

     ...and now you should be able to submit a pull request from that feature branch which should have the permission to run the continuous integration tests.

+    Run into a permissions issue with that command?
+Make sure you a registered contributor and that you have accepted the resulting invitation to join the `tides-transit` team on Github.

 ### Commits